grace-notes/website/contents/topics/much-more.md

 ---
-title: Much More
+title: "The \"Much More\" Care of God"
-display_title: The "Much More" Care of God
+pdf: "muchmore.pdf"
-description: The Lord Jesus did the most for us when He died on the Cross.
-In the Christian life He does much more than the most for us.
+description: "The \"Much More\" Care of God - [PDF] The Lord Jesus did the most for us when He died on the Cross.
+In the Christian life He does much more than the most for us."
 template: lesson.jade
 ---